BLBMS/api/README.md

 ______________
 ## device.list

-make a new file with `nano device.list` containing the IPs of the miners (aaa.bbb.ccc.ddd) and the name of that miner separated by one tab or space, one per line, add a blank line at the end of the file
+make a new file with `nano device.list` containing the IPs of the miners (xxx.xxx.xxx.xxx) and the name of that miner separated by one tab or space, one per line, add a blank line at the end of the file

 e.g.:
 ```